Category: RV Life

 Steps

-1. First, brown sausage 3 minutes.
+1. Firstly, brown sausage 3 minutes.

 2. Then add potatoes and pepper.
 Cover 6–8 minutes, stirring once.